mecid/mecid.github.io/_posts/2019-05-29-the-power-of-delegate-design-pattern.md

 }
 ```

 As you can see, we pass the closure to the game class instance which handles state changes.
 Instead of using **weak** keyword here, we use **unowned** to break the retain cycle during closure's context capture.
 Another option here can be a usage of the fact that any Swift function is a closure.
 So instead of creating separated closure, we can pass the function name.
+However, be careful this method creates retain circle.
 Here is an example of how we can do that.

 ```swift
 class GameViewController: UIViewController {